theogravity/node-cache-manager-memcached-store/README.md

 The Memcached store for the [node-cache-manager](https://github.com/BryanDonovan/node-cache-manager)

-Module can use different compatable memcache clients as the underlying memcache library:
+Module can use different compatible memcache clients as the underlying memcache library:

  * [memcached-pp](https://github.com/victorquinn/memcache-plus)
  * [memcached-plus](https://github.com/victorquinn/memcache-plus)